- Born 27 March 1796, Son of Richard Graves Regius Professor of Divinity, University of Dublin

 Graves had long been heralded as the uncredited inventor of the second-hand on watches.
 However his role was only to extol the virtues of the second hand in the accurate assessment of the pulse in the clinical setting…it was English physician Sir John Floyer (1649-1734), in 1707 who invented the pulsometer watch and therefore the seconds hand.

 Floyer was renowned for his work on the study of the pulse and believed understanding a patient’s pulse was fundamental to elucidating a diagnosis.
 He developed the pulsometer watch with London watchmaker, Samuel Watson.
 It enabled him to become the first physician to study the pulse in his clinical practice.
-He published The Physician’s Pulse-watch Volume I 1707, Volume II 1710.
+He published The Physician’s Pulse-watch Volume I 1707 and Volume II 1710.

 - Graves RJ.
 Newly observed affection of the thyroid gland in females.
 London Medical and Surgical Journal.
 1835;7:516-517